Tools, techniques, and initiatives that enable a

 operator screens.
 The SCADA system is used to monitor and control a plant or

 equipment.
 Control may be automatic or can be initiated by operator commands.
+Scheduled Downtime -

 Nearly autonomous teams of empowered employees,